Concierge Medicine Reinvented

 Rhesus (Rh) factor

-Determines presence of Rh(D) antigen on red blood cells; important for transfusion safety and pregnancy management.
+Determines presence of Rh(D) antigen on red blood cells.
+Important for transfusion safety and pregnancy management.

 Rhesus (Rh) factor